InitWare/InitWare/README.md

-To build InitWare, a full installation (including development libraries and headers) is required of at least the following components:
+To build InitWare, a full installation (including development libraries and headers) is required of at least 8the following components:

 - a C toolchain supporting GNU C extensions, e.g. GNU CC or LLVM/Clang
 - CMake 3.9+